TimothyMee/laravel-articles-api/readme.md

 # Usage
-1. Next,you login as default user with credentials in the config/default.php file.
+1. Login as default user with credentials in the config/default.php file.
 Make a post request to the login route with credentials

 	"email" : “timothy33.tf@gmail.com”

 	Password: “secret”

 2. After successful login, a token is generated.
-Use token to a request every protected route.
+Use token to request every protected route above.
+See Examples below

 # Example Requests and Responses
 *Run Collections in postman*